offen/docker-volume-backup/docs/how-tos/run-custom-commands.md

 - `copy` (the tar archive is copied to all configured storages)
 - `prune` (existing backups are pruned based on the defined ruleset - optional)

+{: .note }
+So that the `docker-volume-backup` container can access the labels on other containers, it is necessary that the docker socket is mounted into the `docker-volume-backup` container as shown in the Quickstart example.

 Taking a database dump using `mysqldump` would look like this:

 ```yml